Frequently asked questions: business rebates

 The equipment must be installed and fully operational prior to submitting an application.

 How long will it take to receive my rebate?

 energySMART strives to process rebates as quickly as possible.
-The best way to ensure timely receipt of your rebate check is to provide a completed application with all required documentation.
-You will receive your rebate check approximately six to eight weeks after you’re application has been reviewed and approved.
+The best way to ensure timely receipt of your rebate check is to provide a complete application with all required documentation.
+You will receive your rebate check approximately six to eight weeks after your application has been reviewed and approved.

 How do I know if I’m an eligible customer?

 All current Nicor Gas business customers on all rate classes are eligible to participate in energySMART.
-Public (tax payer-funded) entities and self-directed customers are not eligible.
+Self-directed customers are not eligible.